-“We seek to acquire or build as many as 20 locations in the greater San Antonio area.
-Our business model lends itself perfectly to success, creating mutual profitability for sellers and GO Car Wash while ensuring an exceptional experience for each car wash member and guest.
+“We seek to acquire or build over 20 locations in the Greater San Antonio Region.
+Our business model lends itself perfectly to success, creating mutual profitability for sellers and GO Car Wash while ensuring an exceptional experience for each of our members and customers.
 We also have the resources to invest in our team, advancing their careers with ample opportunity for promotion from within, professional development, and a clear path to success,” said Derwin.

 GO Car Wash focuses on bold, strategic growth in each market in which it establishes itself.